Logo

 Knowing how to reverse engineer a proprietary file format can help you ensure your software works with a wide variety of file formats.

-At Apriorit, we have experienced teams of reverse engineers who can help you with the most complex reverse engineering tasks.
+At Apriorit, we have experienced teams of reverse engineers who are ready to help you with any project.
 Apart from working with closed file formats, our expertise includes researching malware, searching for vulnerabilities in embedded software, analyzing for intellectual property rights violations, as well as supporting and patching undocumented code.

 Have a question?